shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 ## Create first network

 You'll create a private network on which you'll launch your instances.
 You can create a network from the dashboard.
 While creating a network, you'll also create a Subnetwork.
-For the subnetwork, you can pick any RFC 1918 private Internet Protocol Version 4 (IPv4) block you wish.
-An example setup using private IP addresses and network addresses for IPv4 appears below.
+For the subnetwork, you can pick any RFC 1918 private Internet Protocol Version 4 (IPv4) block you wish. example setup using private IP addresses and network addresses for IPv4 appears below.
 You may choose your own network addresses if you wish.

 Use the following values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).